hortonworks-gallery/ambari-zeppelin-service/README.md

 - Ensure Spark and Hive are installed/started.
 If not, use Add service wizard to install them.
 You can also bring down services that are not used by this tutorial (like Oozie/Falcon)

-- (Optional) If you want to use Spark 1.4 instead of 1.3 (which comes with HDP 2.3), you can use below commands to download and set it up
+- (Optional) If you want to use Spark 1.4.1 instead of 1.3.1 (which comes with HDP 2.3), you can use below commands to download and set it up using the [official Hortonworks Tech Preview bits](http://hortonworks.com/hadoop-tutorial/apache-spark-1-4-1-technical-preview-with-hdp/)
 ```
 sudo useradd zeppelin
 sudo su zeppelin